 There remains a widespread view that the U.S. economy is not yet out of the danger zone.
 There are 8.5 million fewer workers today than before the pandemic.

-National Retail Federation May 17, 2021 Page | 3
+In addition, the National Retail Federation May 20, 2021 Page | 3